EdyVision/pii-codex/README.md

 <hr/>

 ## Attributions
-This project benefited greatly from a number of PII research works like that from Milne et al (2016), Schwartz and Solove (2012), and the documentation by NIST, DHS, and HIPAA.
-A special thanks to all the open source projects, and frameworks that made the setup and structuring of this project much easier like Poetry, Microsoft Presidio, spaCy, Jupyter, and several others.
+This project benefited greatly from a number of PII research works like that from Milne et al (2016) with the definition of the types and categories, Schwartz and Solove (2012) with the severity levels of Non-Identifiable, Semi-Identifiable, and Identifiable, and the documentation by NIST, DHS (2012), and HIPAA.
+A special thanks to all the open source projects, and frameworks that made the setup and structuring of this project much easier like Poetry, Microsoft Presidio, spaCy (2017), Jupyter, and several others.